rexkoh425/tp/docs/UserGuide.md

 ### Listing All Rented Out Cars: `list-rented`

-Lists all the cars that are currently rented out.
+Lists all the cars that are currently rented out in this format for each car:
+Car Model | License Plate Number | Price of Rental (Per day)

 **Format:** `list-rented`